DRAFT - Stop Sucking at Async and Threading

 wake_me_up_inside is marked as async, so it hands the execution pass back to main.

-main is the entry point, and is marked as async.
-This means that the execution pass gets handed back to the operating system (or the runtime, but that's next chapter).
+main is the entry point and is marked as async, so the execution pass gets handed back up to whatever is executing your program.

 Now, this is a problem.
-Nobody has time to wait 3.2 billion years for their important work to get done, so this is why we made everything async.
-Why isn't it working?
-Well, there's one more very important part of the async equation.
+Nobody has time to wait 3.2 billion years for their important stuff to get done, so this is why we made everything async.
+Uh, how do we actually do the useful stuff without waiting 3.2 billion years first?
+Isn't that the whole point of async?
+So far, this is just blocking with extra steps.

 1.10 Futures